Sam Browne (musician)

-Sam Browne (26 March 1898 – 2 March 1972) was an English dance band singer, who became one of the most popular British dance band vocalists of the 1930s.
+Samuel Browne (born Samuel Brown; 26 March 1898 – 2 March 1972) was a singer who became one of the most popular British dance band vocalists of the 1930s.
 He is remembered for singing with Jack Hylton and with Ambrose and his orchestra, at the Mayfair Hotel and Embassy Club, with whom he made many recordings from 1930 to 1942.
 Browne also worked with several other popular dance bands from the time, such as those led by Lew Stone and Billy Cotton.
 Browne was most famous for his duets and variety performances with the singer Elsie Carlisle.

 Early life

 Sam Browne was born in 1898 to East London Lithuanian Jewish parents and was one of eleven children.
-His introduction to singing came at the local Synagogue as a chorister.
+His introduction to singing came at the local synagogue as a chorister.
 After leaving school, he had several jobs before reaching the age of 18 during the First World War, when he joined the Merchant Navy.
-Some of the voyages took him to New York and it was there that he discovered "jazz".
+Some of the voyages took him to New York and it was there that he discovered jazz.
 After leaving the Merchant Navy, Browne bought a drum kit and with two friends who played piano and guitar, they formed the Tottenham Dance Band.
-After some success as their vocalist, Browne went solo and found work mainly around various London clubs, including a brief spell in 1921 with Jack Hylton`s Queen`s Roof Orchestra.
-In 1928, when Hylton was looking for a new singer he remembered Browne and offered him a job.
+After some success as their vocalist, Browne went solo and found work mainly around various London clubs, including a brief spell in 1921 with Jack Hylton's Queen's Roof Orchestra.
+In 1928, when Hylton was looking for a new singer, he remembered Browne and offered him a job.